kaitlynflynn/the-doug-score/README.md

 # the-doug-score
 Playing around with taking data populated within a Google Sheets spreadsheet and seeing if I can implement some other functionality with this data along with utilizing React.

+For those unfamiliar with Doug DeMuro, he is a fairly well known writer in the automotive industry/car enthusiast scene.
+He created and maintains the spreadsheet used here to review various types of cars on his "Doug Score" template he created himself.
+If you are into cars at all, check out his YouTube channel [here.](https://www.youtube.com/channel/UCsqjHFMB_JYTaEnf_vmTNqg)

 ## Deployment
 Coming soon!